The living, queryable map of your infrastructure.

 See it as a graph

 Entities and the relationships between them — hosts, processes, interfaces, addresses, and the edges that link them — the way Toise holds them.
-This one is a sketch; the real graph is whatever your producers emit.
+Drag the nodes to rearrange them, and switch between a single host and a multi-site (on-prem + cloud) topology.
+Sketches, of course — the real graph is whatever your producers emit.

 runs_on has_interface next_hop_via forwards_to web-server-1 app-server-2 nginx postgres 10.0.2.1 core-sw eth0 :80 10.0.2.7

-Illustrative — node colour is the entity type, each edge a typed relationship.
+Illustrative — colour is the entity type, each edge a typed relationship.
+Hover a node to focus its neighbours; drag to explore.

 How it works